ugo-nama-kun/domain_randomization/README.md

-# Example of Domain Randomization in Mujoco Environment p Gymnasium.
+# Example of Domain Randomization in Mujoco Environment + Gymnasium.
 A simple domain randomization using gymnasium + mujoco.
 The environment is a simple ball agent but random weights are attache on the body.

 The domain randomization includes